 - Bacteria living around hydrothermal vents in the ocean require a temperature of at least 90°C (194°F) in order to survive.
-A hydrothermal vent is a crack in the earth's surface from which geothermally heated water emerges.
+A hydrothermal vent is a crack in the Earth's surface from which geothermally heated water emerges.

 - Some archaeons survive around deep-water vents at a temperature of greater than 100°C (212°F).
 The high pressure prevents the water from boiling.

-- In 2013 scientists discovered a bacterium called Planococcus halocryophilus (OR1 strain) living in permafrost in the High Arctic.
-The bacterium was reproducing at -15°C - a low-temperature record so far - and was able to survive at -25°C.
+- In 2013, scientists discovered a bacterium called Planococcus halocryophilus (OR1 strain) living in permafrost in the High Arctic.
+The bacterium was reproducing at -15°C —a low-temperature record so far—and was able to survive at -25°C.

-- Deinococcus radiodurans, sometimes called "the world's toughest bacterium", can survive cold, acid, dehydration, a vacuum and radiation a thousand times stronger than a human can withstand.
+- Deinococcus radiodurans, sometimes called "the world's toughest bacterium", can survive cold, acid, dehydration, a vacuum, and radiation a thousand times stronger than a human can withstand.

-Bioluminescent Bacteria - Producing Light
+Bioluminescence: Producing Light

-Bioluminescent bacteria are found in sea water, in sediments on the ocean bottom, on the bodies of dead and decaying marine animals and inside ocean creatures.
+Bioluminescent bacteria are found in sea water, in sediments on the ocean bottom, on the bodies of dead and decaying marine animals, and inside ocean creatures.
 Some marine animals have specialized light organs which contain bioluminescent bacteria.

 The flashlight fish is nocturnal.
 It uses its light to communicate with other fish and to attract prey.
 The light also helps the fish to avoid predators.
 The predators are often confused by the light turning on and off and find it difficult to locate the fish as it changes direction in the water.

 The light of the flashlight fish is made by bacteria living in the light organ.
 The bacteria contain a molecule called luciferin, which releases light when it reacts with oxygen.
-An enzyme called luciferase Is necessary for the reaction to happen.
+An enzyme called luciferase is necessary for the reaction to happen.
 The bacteria benefit from living in the light organ of the flashlight fish by receiving nutrients and oxygen from the fish's blood.

 Bacterial Communication and Quorum Sensing

 Researchers are discovering that many bacterial species are able to detect the amount of signalling molecule that is present in their environment in a process called quorum sensing.
-These species respond to a chemical signal only when the concentration of the signalling molecule reaches a specific level.
+These species respond to a chemical signal only when the concentration of the molecule reaches a specific level.

 If only a few bacteria are present in an area, the level of signalling molecule is too low and the bacteria don't respond to its presence.
-If a sufficient number of bacteria are present, however, they produce enough signalling molecule to trigger a response.
+If a sufficient number of bacteria are present, however, they produce enough signalling molecule to trigger a specific response.
 All the bacteria then respond in the same way at the same time.
-The bacteria indirectly detect their population density and change their behavior when a "quorum" is present.
+The bacteria indirectly detect their population density and change their behaviour when a "quorum" is present.

 Quorum sensing allows bacteria to coordinate their actions and produce a stronger effect on their environment.
-For example, pathogenic bacteria (ones that cause disease) often have an improved ability to attack the body when they coordinate their behavior.
+For example, pathogenic bacteria (ones that cause disease) often have an improved ability to attack the body when they coordinate their behaviour.

 Bacteria in the Hawaiian Bobtail Squid Light Organ